 - Therapeutic interventions in severe MAS include airway suctioning, oxygen delivery, or ventilatory support.

 - Suction - the National Institute for Health and Care Excellence (NICE) does not recommend routinely suctioning the nasopharynx and oropharynx prior to birth of the shoulder and trunk.
 However, it advises that the upper airways may be suctioned after the shoulders are delivered, if thick or tenacious meconium is present in the oropharynx.
-If the baby has depressed vital signs after delivery, laryngoscopy and suction under direct vision should be carried out by a healthcare professional trained in advanced neonatal life support.
+If the baby has depressed vital signs after delivery, early laryngoscopy and suction under direct vision should be carried out by a healthcare professional trained in advanced neonatal life support.

 - High-frequency oscillation ventilation may be given in some cases.

 - Giving prophylactic antibiotics to neonates born through meconium-stained amniotic fluid has not been shown to reduce the incidence of MAS (or other complications).
+However, it can be difficult to distinguish MAS from pneumonia and antibiotics should be given if there are risk factors for sepsis.
+They may be discontinued after 48 hours if blood cultures are negative.

 - Surfactant - meconium flowing into the lung deactivates the activity of surfactant, causes a rise in surface tension and presages the onset of respiratory distress.
 Surfactant replacement can be beneficial for babies with MAS, as it can rapidly improve oxygenation.